— Glenn Turner

 Covenant circles form for fall and spring sessions.
 About a month before the new term begins, announcements appear on the website, in the church bulletin, and in the Yarmouth Gazette, our weekly Email to our members, friends, and interested community members.
 Recent Covenant Circle related posts appear below.

-Those new to the area and interested in joining a Covenant Circle should contact the office.
+Those new to the area and interested in joining a Covenant Circle click here for the form (once completed, email to Vicki Caminer at vicki0737

 Goals of Small Group Ministry